kagaimiq/jielie/datafmt/br17-fw.md

 The chipkey is decoded as follows:

-First the sum of all 16 random bytes is obtained, with the example provided above it would be: 0x864.
+First the sum of the first 16 bytes is obtained, with the example provided above it would be: 0x864.
 Since the checksum is calculated into a 8-bit variable, the sum thus becomes 0x64.

 If the sum is below 0x10, it is set to 0x55.
 If it is above or equal to 0xE0, it is set 0xAA.